aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The infrastructure is solid enough to start real testing.
 That is what the next phase is for.

+---

+**WEEKS 7 & 8: FROM THEORY TO REALITY**

+After the midterm evaluation wrapped up, the project shifted in an important way.
+I stopped polishing infrastructure and started testing against real data.
+This decision changed everything about how I understood the problem.

+The mentor provided access to the Natasha archive, a real AiiDA database containing thousands of Fermi surface and Wannier calculations for metallic structures.
+It was actual research data, not synthetic test cases.
+I set up a new AiiDA profile to access it and began asking the kinds of questions a materials scientist would actually ask.

+The first round of queries went well.
+The Analysis Agent listed processes correctly, diagnosed why calculations had failed, and searched for structures by chemical formula.
+I felt confident about the progress.
+But then I asked a simple question: how many metallic structures are in this database?

+The agent couldn't answer.

+It turned out that materials scientists store critical information as metadata attached to nodes.
+Whether a structure is metallic or insulating, its crystal symmetry, its bandgap, all of this lives in node extras, custom key-value fields.
+The agent had no way to search by this metadata.
+It was a real gap with real consequences.

+I built a new tool called `query_nodes_by_extras` to fix it.
+It let the agent filter nodes by any metadata field using AiiDA's QueryBuilder.
+Testing against the Natasha data, it returned exactly the right numbers: 5597 metallic structures, 2781 cubic structures, perfectly matching the ground truth from the researchers' own scripts.

+But solving this one problem revealed a bigger issue.
+If I added a new tool every time I discovered a missing query pattern, I would spend forever building special cases.
+The approach wasn't sustainable.

+That's when I started thinking about the Execution Agent, the system for helping researchers set up and run new simulations.
+The initial plan was to have the model generate workflow specifications as JSON, validate those specs against AiiDA's schema, then execute them.
+It seemed straightforward enough.

+Then the mentor asked a question that made me reconsider everything.
+What happens when someone installs a new AiiDA plugin tomorrow?
+If the agent only knows about hardcoded workflows for Quantum ESPRESSO and VASP, it wouldn't recognize the new plugin.
+The system would be obsolete as soon as it shipped.

+I decided to rethink the entire architecture.
+Instead of predefining which workflows exist, I would ask the system to discover them at runtime.
+I built tools that dynamically inspect what AiiDA has installed and learn the requirements of any workflow on the fly.
+The model no longer needs to know about QE or VASP or SIESTA specifically.
+It just asks: what workflows are available?
+What do they need?
+How do I build inputs for them?

+This required rewriting a lot of code.
+I deleted hundreds of lines of hardcoded logic for specific codes and replaced it with generic recursion that handles nested input structures of any depth.
+The submission system now correctly processes workflows with complex hierarchical inputs, not just simple flat parameters.

+By the end of week eight, I had 360 tests passing, clean linting, and zero type errors.
+The agent was genuinely plugin-agnostic.
+Install a new AiiDA workflow plugin, and the system would discover it and help users run it without any changes to the code.

+The biggest lesson from these two weeks came from testing against real data.
+Isolated testing never would have revealed that the agent couldn't filter by metadata.
+And wrestling with actual AiiDA workflow complexity forced me to build abstractions that are far more robust than the initial design.
+I moved from a proof-of-concept toward something a real researcher might actually use.

+The work is visible in two pull requests ready for review.
+The mentor agreed that shipping this in two focused PRs made sense: one for the core execution framework, one for the plugin discovery system.
+The architectural foundation is now solid enough for the next phase.

 Updates to this post will be provided every two weeks as the build progresses.

 ---